The Only WordPress Website Migration Checklist You’ll Need

 3. Install WordPress on your destination site.
 Most web hosts provide a one-click option to install WordPress on your site.
 Some will even do that for you automatically if you buy a domain name from them.
 If your web host doesn’t provide this option, then you can install WordPress from cPanel, a control panel for web hosting.
 If your web host doesn’t have cPanel or any other control panel software, or if you’re developing your site locally and want to host it on your own server, then you’ll need to install WordPress manually.

 4. Get FTP credentials for your destination site.
 You’ll need these to connect to the destination server, whether you’re using a plugin like our recommended Migrate Guru or doing it manually.
 These credentials are like the keys to your new home.
 You can’t move in if you don’t have them in the first place.
 The essential ones include the host/server address, FTP username, FTP password, and port number.
 Use SFTP (a secure version of FTP) if you have the option.
-See our article on FTP to find out how to obtain these credentials.

 5. Put your site in maintenance mode.
 It prevents other users from making changes to your site, which may interfere with the website migration process and cause issues.
 Migrate Guru does this automatically for you.